 Check Access Settings for Peloton App on your device

-If you are not seeing certain metrics, there is a chance that some of the access privileges may have been disabled by mistake.
+If you do not see certain metrics, there is a chance that some of the access privileges may have been disabled by mistake.
 It’s worth exploring the access privileges for the Peloton app.

 This pertains primarily to Health metrics, motion data, and location data.

-In order to check, Open the Settings app on your iPhone
+To check, Open the Settings app on your iPhone.

 - Tap on Preferences.

-- Scroll down and Tap on ‘Health’ app.
+- Scroll down and Tap on the ‘Health’ app.

-- Tap on Peloton and scroll through the metrics that you want the app to have access to.
+- Tap on Peloton and scroll through the metrics you want the app to access.

-- The metrics need to be enabled here in order for Peloton to access data.
+- The metrics need to be enabled here for Peloton to access data.

 - Tap on Privacy > Location Services.